Global Agenda Council on Sustainable Consumption 2012-2014

 What the Council is doing about it

-The Council has formed three working groups to focus on:
+The Council has developed three pilot experiments that focus on:

 To get involved please contact